 Looking For a Different Version?

-Our legacy Zendesk v2 (deprecated) and Zendesk v1 integration guides are also available.
+Our legacy Zendesk v1 integration guide is also available.

 - Navigate to Integrations Extensions.